andywyatte17/andywyatte17.github.io/doctor-who-list/how-to-bingewatch-class-who-skipwatch.md

 <sub>Season 6 (Patrick Troughton)</sub>

-A fun thriller set in London - lots of important plot elements start lining up for the third Doctor’s era.
+A fun thriller set in London - lots of important plot elements start lining up for the third Doctor's era.
 Return of Alistair Lethbridge-Stewart, intro of Benton and UNIT, and the super iconic shot of Cybermen at a famous location.
 Not strictly essential, but there's so much here that will turn up later that you really need to watch it.

 Story 46; 8 episodes - The Invasion